ar-to/stellar-api/README.md

 Notes about the config file:
 - fallbackUrl - used to guarantee the connections continues even if the primary url fails to provide a successful 200 status code or for any other reason.

+## Stellar Operations

+### Creating Assets
+Assets allow accounts to trade currencies(via Anchors) and custom tokens (via the Stellar Distributed Exchange).
+Creating assets requires the distributor to performs two steps:
+1. distributor needs to trust the issuer and asset.
+See [stellar api notes](#stellar-api-notes)
+2. distributor needs to receive initial assets from the issuer directly or buy them by creating an [offer](#making-offers).

+### Making Offers
+Offers allow accounts to trade assets.

 ## Stellar API Notes